 Join us as Bindy Fleischman and Nancy Traversy discuss books that open children’s hearts, minds, and provide authentic perspectives and voices from around the world.
 Included with Museum admission.
 Members visit free Bindy Fleischman has been an active member of the U.S. Board on Books for Young People since 2002, serving on multiple committees now...

-Meet some of the accomplished authors and illustrators whose books are featured in Family Trees: A Celebration of Children’s Literature.
-Explore the decorated forest of trees throughout the Museum Education Center, and visit with authors and illustrators as they sign your books.
+Meet some of the biggest names in children's literature whose books are featured in Family Trees: A Celebration of Children’s Literature.
+Explore the decorated forest of trees throughout the Museum, and visit with authors and illustrators as they sign your books.
 Free with Family Trees admission; Members free.
-Included with Museum Admission.
+Participating authors and illustrators include: Pamela...

 Last chance to see Family Trees today, January 5, 2020 A beloved Boston area tradition and now in its 24th year, come admire over 36 fancifully decorated Holiday Trees and Wreaths throughout the Concord Museum.
 Each tree is individually decorated and inspired by the story line and characters from a favorite children’s book.
 2019...

 Join us for the 31st Annual Garden Tour, a benefit organized by the Concord Museum Guild of Volunteers featuring outstanding private gardens in the Concord area on Friday, June 5 and Saturday, June 6, 2020